wayneIBM/vpc-on-classic/errors.md

 ## missing_ims_account_id
 **Message**: None

-For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: new_window}.
+For further instructions to fix this problem, refer to the [API documentation](https://{DomainName}/apidocs/vpc-on-classic){: external}.
 If this problem persists, [contact support](/docs/vpc-on-classic?topic=vpc-on-classic-getting-help-and-support).

 ## missing_version
 **Message**: The `version` parameter is required, and it must be of the form `YYYY-MM-DD`.